No Loan Again, Naturally: Plot

 The Simpsons throw a Mardi Gras party, having invited most of the town, and Homer reluctantly invites Ned Flanders at Marge's insistence.
 As they clean up the house the following morning, Lenny asks how they pay for the huge yearly party.
 Homer gleefully confesses that he borrows from a home equity line to do so, calling his home a "sucker" for getting stuck with the bill.
 Marge and Homer visit their mortgage broker, Gil Gunderson, after receiving a letter and find out that their adjustable rate mortgage payment has increased drastically because of Homer's ineptitude.
 The Simpson home goes up for auction and after seeing the Simpsons' sorrow, Ned outbids the initial offer for the house by Mr. Burns of $100,000, purchasing the home for $101,000 and then offers to let the Simpsons move back in and rent the property from him.
 The Simpsons thank Ned with a song and a small celebration, when Marge notices the sink faucet dripping.
 Ned offers to fix it, as he is now their landlord and the repairs are his responsibility, along with some other items that he is obligated to correct.
 However, Ned quickly tires of their constant requests for repairs.

 Despite Ned's best efforts, Homer gets mad at him and denounces him to the media as a corrupt slumlord.
 When Homer refuses to apologize for his ingratitude, Ned tells them they must leave at the end of the month.
 The Simpsons move Grampa into the house with them in order to take advantage of a loophole in the eviction laws, but Grampa decides to live in Ned's house instead due to the better living conditions, automatically evicting the Simpsons, who are forced to sleep at a homeless shelter.
 While interviewing some potential tenants, Ned sees a picture from the move-in celebration and remembers the Simpsons' happiness and admiration of him.
 Ned lets the Simpsons move back into their house, ignoring the new tenants' threat of legal action.
 The rest of the Simpsons' neighbors promptly move away, disgusted at this decision.

 Production

 The episode was written by Jeff Westbrook and directed by Mark Kirkland.
 Maurice LaMarche also guest starred in the episode as various characters.

+Cultural references

+The title of the episode references Gilbert O'Sullivan song "Alone Again (Naturally)".